-James Robert Spurgeon, a Kentuckian who is said to be a Yale graduate, was appointed by President McKinley as Secretary Minister of the American Legation in Monrovia, Liberia.
+James Robert Spurgeon, a Kentuckian said to have been a Yale graduate, was appointed by President McKinley as Secretary Minister of the American Legation in Monrovia, Liberia.
 Spurgeon wrote The Lost Word; or The Search for Truth, a speech delivered before the Free Masons in Monrovia in 1899.
 Two years later, President McKinley was shot and killed, and Vice President Theodore Roosevelt became President of the United States.
-By the end of December 1902, Spurgeon had lost his post when President Roosevelt appointed his replacement, 25 year old George Washington Ellis.
+By the end of December 1902, Spurgeon had lost his post when President Roosevelt appointed his replacement, 25-year old George Washington Ellis.

-There had been trouble in Monrovia, and it escalated when Spurgeon forwarded a report to the State Department stating that Liberian Minister J. R. A. Crossland, an African American from Missouri, was mentally unbalanced.
+There had been trouble in Monrovia that escalated when Spurgeon forwarded a report to the State Department stating that Liberian Minister J. R. A. Crossland, an African American from Missouri, was mentally unbalanced.
 Crossland had just shot another Negro, Thomas J. R. Faulkner, an electrical engineer from Brooklyn, who allegedly had tried to cut Crossland with a razor.
-After the incident, Spurgeon's and Crossland's working relationship continued to deteriorate and both men kept loaded weapons in their desk drawers.
+After the incident, Spurgeon's and Crossland's working relationship continued to deteriorate with both men keeping loaded weapons in their desk drawers.
 The United States was embarrassed by the entire matter and Spurgeon was dismissed.